tamsky/support/README.md

 ======

 This repo is no longer a point of contact for support issues.

 Please do not file issues here.
 (Oh right, you can't.)

-All past issues that search engines might have directed you here to see; oops, we removed those without archiving them.
+All past two-hundred-plus issues that search engines might have directed you here to see; oops, we removed those without archiving them.

 It's as if millions of voices cried out for support, and were suddenly silenced.